sethmccauley/Addons/rolltracker/readme.md

 If you have rolled a lucky roll, it will also prompt you and automatically stop you from doubling up on it (which can be bypassed by either doubling up again, or typing //rolltracker autostop

+Using the command //rolltracker show or //rt show will give you a text box showing your most recent rolls and values.
+Helpful in spammy situations.